Frick Art Research Library: Digital initiatives

 Frick Digital Collections is the library’s active digital archive, accessible from anywhere.
 It includes scanned books, auction catalogs, Photoarchive images, and Archives collections.
 A portion of digitized materials is also available on Internet Archive.

 The library formally initiated a collaborative web archiving program in January 2014, as a member of the New York Art Resources Consortium (NYARC).
 NYARC's web archive collections are developed and maintained in partnership with Archive-It, a subscription-based service of the Internet Archive.
 The NYARC consortium's web archiving program preserves at-risk websites across 10 public collections, such as those of New York City-based galleries, artists, auction houses, catalogues raisonnés, and art restitution research initiatives.
 The Frick Art Research Library/NYARC is also a founding member of the Collaborative ART Archive (CARTA).
 As of 2024, CARTA archives over 1,000 websites across 8 public collections related to art history and contemporary art practice.

 The library’s Digital Art History program encourages exploration of new, interdisciplinary, and computational approaches to art historical research, creates tools, and publishes databases.
 Among its resources is the ARt Image Exploration Space (ARIES), an open-source, cloud-based browser application that allows users to create data visualizations and compare and manipulate digital images.
 ARIES was developed with New York University’s Tandon School of Engineering and the Universidade Federal Fluminense, Brazil.
 The Montias Database of Seventeenth Century Dutch Inventories contains information on nearly 1,300 inventories of goods and over 51,000 works of art owned in Amsterdam during the seventeenth century.
 Spanish Artists from the Fourth to the Twentieth Century: A Critical Dictionary, originally a four-volume print publication, provides essential bibliographic information on more than 5,000 Spanish artists.
 The Archives Directory for the History of Collecting in America is a guide to primary source materials related to dealers, collectors, and galleries active in the United States and where they are located.
 One of its features is a map search interface.
 The library freely shares its datasets on GitHub.
 Its public programs, including lectures and symposia, are archived online.
 More Digital Art History projects and resources, such as mapping the Photoarchive’s photography campaigns, are listed on the library’s Digital Initiatives page.

 The Frick Photoarchive is a founding member of PHAROS, the International Consortium of Photo Archives.
+Its online platform, Artresearch.net, was launched in November 2025.

 List of chief librarians

 The position of chief librarian has been known as the Andrew W. Mellon Chief Librarian since 1990.
-There have been seven chief librarians of the Frick Art Research Library:
+There have been eight chief librarians of the Frick Art Research Library: